donbright/rust-lang-cheat-sheet/README.md

 ## Implementing your own iterator for your own struct

-If you want to be able to use all the cool adapters like filter(), map(), fold(), etc, on your own cusom data structure you will need to implement the Iterator trait for your struct.
+If you want to be able to use all the cool adapters like filter(), map(), fold(), etc, on your own cusom data structure you can implement the Iterator trait for your struct.
 Basically you need to create another struct called a "XIterator" that implements a 'next()' method.
 Then you create a method in your own struct called 'iter()' that returns a brand new XIterator struct.